Ghulam Haider Wyne: Nazaria-i-Pakistan Trust

 Ghulam Haider Wyne was the founder and very first chairman of Nazaria-i-Pakistan Trust (NPT) which he established in July 1992.
 He provided over 40 kanal land to the Nazaria-i-Pakistan Trust near Johar Town Lahore.
 He set up over 18 educational institutions in the small city of Mian Channu.
 For his contributions in promoting education, he is still remembered as Sir Syed Ahmad Khan of Mian Channu after his death.

-Death and legacy
+Assassination

-Ghulam Haider Wyne was murdered near Mian Channu while doing the rounds of his election campaign on 29 September 1993.
-In October 2015, his convicted killer was executed in jail.
+Ghulam Haider Wyne was murdered in retaliation for the killing of a bandit leader during his premiership.
+He was ambushed by members of the slain bandit leader's clan near Mian Channu while doing the rounds of his election campaign on 29 September 1993.
+Zaman, his convicted killer was executed in jail, in October 2015.

 In October 2004, an event was organized by the Nazaria-i-Pakistan Foundation and Pakistan Movement Workers Trust in Lahore where Justice Javed Iqbal and veteran journalist Majid Nizami paid tributes to Ghulam Haider Wyne.

 A road near Mian Channu city was named after Ghulam Haider Wyne by Punjab Chief Minister Shahbaz Sharif in October 2009.